 Craig Barney, manager of chemical-waste programs in Stanford's Environmental Health and Safety Department, says the program was developed largely to meet the needs of people who work in the labs.
-"We needed flexibility to allow researchers to learn these skills at a time convenient for themselves," says Mr. Barney. says Mr. Barney.
+"We needed flexibility to allow researchers to learn these skills at a time convenient for themselves," says Mr. Barney.
 "Some of these guys work in the middle of the night."

 Mr. Barney says the interactivity of the program makes it a much more effective teaching tool than traditional courses.
 "They are actually in the virtual laboratory doing these things, and the computer is guiding them through the correct procedures.
-That's much better than just sitting down listening to someone talking to you and taking notes."
+That's much better than just sitting down listening to someone talking to you and taking with dyslexia learn how to read, but a substantial portion of dyslexics have not responded well to such programs.